 Most of you, I assume, know that evading or missing the payment of taxes is considered a crime.
 Paying taxes is mandatory for everyone as it the source of government revenue.
-The government therefore has given the responsibility to the internal revenue system or IRS to make sure that everybody files their tax return.
-While it is a criminal offence not to submit your taxes, the IRS shows certain amount of leniency for those who are financially distressed and cannot file their taxes.
+The government, therefore, has given the responsibility to the internal revenue system or IRS to make sure that everybody files their tax return.
+While it is a criminal offense not to submit your taxes, the IRS shows a certain amount of leniency for those who are financially distressed and cannot file their taxes.

 - Flexibility: If a person is unable to pay his taxes on time due to certain financial difficulties then the IRS provides him with a more flexible payment plan.
-If the IRS identifies you as a distressed tax payer then they can either provide you with a flexible installment plan for you taxes, reduce the amount you have to pay and in some situations allow the complete non payment of the installment.
+If the IRS identifies you as a distressed taxpayer then they can either provide you with a flexible installment plan for your taxes, reduce the amount you have to pay and in some situations allow the complete nonpayment of the installment.

-- Delaying collection: If an individual has recently faced serious financial crisis, the IRS in some cases delays the date for tax payment.
-They do not need any kind of documentation for the implementing such actions and can be taken by the employees to ease out the financial burden on the tax payer.
+- Delaying collection: If an individual has recently faced a serious financial crisis, the IRS in some cases delays the date for tax payment.
+They do not need any kind of documentation for implementing such actions and can be taken by the employees to ease out the financial burden on the taxpayer.

-- Speeding up levy realises: In many cases if the distressed taxpayer requests an emergency quick levy release, the IRS relaxes the requirements from the tax payer and allows an expedited delivery of the levy release.
-However the taxpayer must provide the IRS with a fax number of the bank or the employee handling the levy when asking for an expedited levy release delivery.
+- Speeding up levy realizes: In many cases if the distressed taxpayer requests an emergency quick levy release, the IRS relaxes the requirements from the taxpayer and allows an expedited delivery of the levy release.
+However, the taxpayer must provide the IRS with a fax number of the bank or the employee handling the levy when asking for an expedited levy release delivery.

 Here are a few ways the internal revenue service can help distressed taxpayers.
-While paying taxes is compulsory these measures relieves a lot of the burden from those facing serious financial hardships.
-Moreover the additional review of the offer in compromise and the delaying of the collection action give more time to the taxpayer to get help of the IRS and to pay their taxes.
+While paying taxes is compulsory these measures relieve a lot of the burden from those facing serious financial hardships.
+Moreover, the additional review of the offer in compromise and the delaying of the collection action give more time to the taxpayer to get help from the IRS and to pay their taxes.
 IRS’s laudatory efforts to help the distressed taxpayers will surely help them to a great extent.